Skip to main content

 Noise Injection Using Laplacian Noise

-In addition to the k-min anonymity enforcement, noise injection (referred to as a "Data Decibel" data control parameter) lets you apply a randomized metric data perturbation technique by adding Laplacian noise to alter the metrics shown to the user.
-This prevents leakage of sensitive information if a user tries to run queries that would return similar results with a known difference that could be exploited.
-You can specify the amount of noise using the Data Decibel parameter in the Create New Clean Room wizard.
+In addition to k-min enforcement on output, noise injection (referred to as a "Data Decibel" data control parameter) lets you apply a randomized metric data perturbation technique by adding Laplacian noise to alter the metrics shown to the user.
+This prevents leakage of sensitive information if a user tries to run repeated queries that would return similar results with a known difference that could be exploited.
+You can specify the amount of noise using the Data Decibel parameter when creating the clean room.

 mceclip1.png